SupaeroDataScience/SupaeroDataScience.github.io/docs/systems.md

 Answers can be submitted through an API with the CTF server.
 Resources to answer different sections will be made available throughout the week; for example, some python questions require data which won't be available until the halfway point.
 Responding correctly to a question gives 1 point, and an additional 0.5 points are awarded for being the first to submit the correct answer to a question.
 That half point is the flag - be the first to capture it!

+However, if you're speeding through the questions, consider helping others learn the material.
+Depending on your background, you may have varied experience with these tools.
+Get to know the other participants by helping them capture a flag too.

 The CTF server's IP address is [`13.39.51.160`](http://13.39.51.160/).
 You can see a leaderboard there and it is the address for submitting answers.
 The first way we'll look at submitting answers is with `curl` in Linux.

 ## Linux